jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/ECM.rst

 Cannula and sterile adapter
 ===========================

-Since the endoscpe is removable and there is a barrier (sterile drape) between the sterile and non-sterile area, there are 2 distinctive points where the instrument is in contact with the arm.
+Since the endoscope is removable and there is a barrier (sterile drape) between the sterile and non-sterile area, there are 2 distinctive points where the instrument is in contact with the arm.
 The instrument is attached to the base arm at the top of the insertion